Jaanuszek/AirQuality-Meter/README.md

 Minimum functionality:
 -The device should work, i.e. it has to measure air pollution, and the measurement should be displayed on the LCD screen. design assumptions:
--low cost
+- low cost
--easy to set up
+- easy to set up
--low power consumption
+- low power consumption
--high efficiency
+- high efficiency
--user friendly
+- user friendly

 # 4. Solutions from the market (pros, cons, cost of the device and maintenance).
 # 5. My idea(comparison with the competition).